 Please note: You must be signed into ScarletMail to view and use this form.

-The CCB Diversity Committee was pleased to host our inaugural mini-symposium in our Diversity in Chemistry Series on March 4th, 2022.
+The CCB Diversity Committee is pleased to host the Fall 2022 mini-symposium in our Diversity in Chemistry Series on November 4th, 2022.
 These events highlight the careers of chemists from diverse backgrounds, and provide our students the opportunity to interact with new mentors and learn from their personal experiences in STEM.
-Our first mini-symposium featured three guest speakers:
+This event will feature three guest speakers, and is divided into two sessions: